-Evidence of good practice Targets for future lessons

-Identify central concepts in your

-planning and in lessons?

-Help students to see the "big

-ideas" behind a topic?

-Encourage students to make

-connections between new

-knowledge and old knowledge?

-Encourage students to transfer

-their learning to new contexts?

-Identify opportunities for

-students to make links to

-concepts being covered in other

-subjects (as a result of

-discussions with colleagues to

-establish which concepts they

-are exploring)?

-Ground discussion of abstract

-concepts in real-life examples or

-case studies?

-Encourage students to use tools

-such as concept maps?

-Help students to see patterns

-and connections?

-Pose a variety of different types

-of questions-factual, conceptual

-and debatable?
+identify central concepts in your planning and in lessons? help students to see the "big ideas" behind a topic?
+In almost every lesson In the majority of lessons In an occasional lesson Not in this unit/topic Unsure encourage students to make connections between new knowledge and old knowledge? encourage students to transfer their learning to new contexts? identify opportunities for students to make links to concepts being covered in other subjects (as a result of discussions with colleagues to establish which concepts they are exploring)? ground discussion of abstract concepts in real-life examples or case studies? encourage students to use tools such as concept maps? help students to see patterns and connections? pose a variety of different types of questions-factual, conceptual and debatable?

-Approaches to Teaching: Teaching developed in local and global contexts.
+2. c) Teaching developed in local and global contexts